 In November 2015, the FASB issued Accounting Standards Update No. 2015-17, "Balance Sheet Classification of Deferred Taxes" ("ASU 2015-17").
 ASU 2015-17 requires companies to classify all deferred tax liabilities and assets as noncurrent on the balance sheet.
 ASU 2015-17 is effective for our fiscal year beginning April 30, 2017.
-We are currently evaluating the potential impact of adopting this guidance on our consolidated financial statements.
+When implemented, current deferred tax asset will be reclassified to noncurrent in the consolidated balance sheet.

 In May 2014, the FASB issued Accounting Standards Update No. 2014-09, "Revenue from Contracts with Customers" ("ASU 2014-09").
 ASU 2014-09 requires an entity to recognize revenue in an amount that reflects the consideration it expects to receive in exchange for goods or services.
 On August 12, 2015, the FASB issued ASU 2015-14 which deferred the effective date of ASU 2014-09 by one year and is effective for our fiscal year beginning April 29, 2018.
-We are currently evaluating the potential impact of adopting this guidance on our consolidated financial statements.
+We are currently evaluating the potential impact of adopting this guidance on our consolidated financial statements; however, adoption is not expected to have a material impact on our financial position, results of operations or cash flows.